Blendify/blender-manual/blender_docs/manual/physics/particles/mode.rst

   :kbd:`W` :menuselection:`--> Rekey` or :kbd:`Numpad1` and choose the number of keys.

-How smoothly the hair and particle paths are displayed depends on the *Path Steps* setting in the *Toolbar*.
+How smoothly the hair and particle paths are displayed depends on the *Path Steps* setting in the Tool Shelf.
 Low settings produce blocky interpolation between points, while high settings produce a smooth curve.